-Product sold through March 31, 2020 generally consisted of drug product that was previously charged to research and development expense prior to FDA approval of CAPLYTA.
-Because the Company previously expensed drug product the cost of drug product sold is lower than it would have been and has a positive impact on our cost of product sales and related product gross margins for the three months ended March 31, 2020.
-The Company's reported cost of product sales as a percentage of product sales, net was 7.9% or approximately \$69,000 for the three months ended March 31, 2020.
-Had direct and overhead costs not been previously recognized into research and development expense, the percentage would have been 14.7% or approximately \$130,000.
+Product sold through March 31, 2021 generally consisted of drug product that was previously charged to research and development expense prior to FDA approval of CAPLYTA.
+Because we previously expensed drug product, the cost of drug product sold is lower than it would have been and has a positive impact on our cost of product sales and related product gross margins for the three months ended March 31, 2021.
+Our reported cost of product sales as a percentage of product sales, net was 9.3% or approximately \$1.5 million for the three months ended March 31, 2021 and was 7.9% or approximately \$69,000 for the three months ended March 31, 2020.

-We will continue to have these favorable results until our sales of CAPLYTA include drug product that is manufactured after the FDA approval.
+We expect to continue to have this favorable impact on cost of product sales and related product gross margins until our sales of CAPLYTA include drug product that is purchased after the FDA approval.
 We are currently unable to estimate how long it will be until we begin selling product manufactured post FDA approval.

-We expect that research and development expenses will increase moderately as we proceed with our Phase 3 clinical trials of lumateperone for the treatment of bipolar depression and depressive disorders, other clinical trials, increased manufacturing of drug product for clinical trials and pre-clinical development activities.
-We also expect that our general and administrative costs will increase from prior periods primarily due to costs associated with building infrastructure to support the anticipated commercial sales of CAPLYTA, which will include hiring additional personnel and the cost of additional facility space.
-On September 28, 2018, we signed a lease with a related party to acquire 15,534 square feet of additional office space in our current headquarters facility.
-We granted options to purchase 1,833,102 shares of our common stock in 2019 and have granted options to purchase an additional 696,161 shares of our common stock in the first quarter of 2020.
-We also granted time based restricted stock units, or RSUs, for 950,449 of our common stock in 2019 and time based RSUs for 972,746 shares of our common stock in the first quarter of 2020.
-We will recognize expense associated with these RSUs and options over three years in both research and development expenses and general and administrative expenses.
-In the first quarter of 2017, we also granted performance based RSUs, which vest based on the achievement of certain milestones that include (i) the submission of an NDA with the FDA for lumateperone for the treatment of schizophrenia, (ii) the approval of the NDA by the FDA, or the Milestone RSUs, and (iii) the achievement of certain comparative shareholder returns against our peers, or the TSR RSUs.
-The Milestone RSUs were valued at the closing price on March 8, 2017.
-The RSUs related to the NDA submission were amortized through December 31, 2018 based on the probable vesting date.
-The NDA submission milestone was achieved in the third quarter of 2018.
-The Milestone RSUs related to the NDA submission vested on December 31, 2018.
-The NDA approval milestone was achieved in the fourth quarter of 2019.
-The Milestone RSUs related to the NDA approval vested on December 31, 2019.
-The TSR RSUs were valued using the Monte Carlo simulation method and were amortized over the life of the RSU's which vested on January 24, 2020.
-In the first quarter of 2020, we also granted performance based RSUs, which vest based on the achievement of certain milestones that include (i) the approval of a planned NDA by the FDA, or the 2020 Milestone RSUs, and (ii) the achievement of certain comparative shareholder returns against our peers, or the 2020 TSR RSUs.
-The 2020 Milestone RSUs were valued at the closing price on February 18, 2020.
+We expect that research and development expenses will increase moderately as we proceed with our clinical trials of lumateperone for the treatment of bipolar depression and depressive disorders, other clinical trials, increased manufacturing of drug product for clinical trials and pre-clinical development activities.
+We also expect that our selling, general and administrative costs will increase significantly as we expand our marketing and promotional activities including advertising expenses and preparing for potential FDA approval of lumateperone for the treatment of bipolar depression.
+In September 2018, we amended our corporate headquarters lease to acquire 15,534 square feet of additional office space.
+We granted options to purchase 800,200 shares of our common stock in 2020 and have granted options to purchase an additional 511,932 shares of our common stock in the three months ended March 31, 2021.
+We also granted time based restricted stock units, or RSUs, for 1,007,402 shares of our common stock in 2020 and time based RSUs for 702,830 shares of our common stock in the three months ended March 31, 2021.
+We will recognize expense associated with these RSUs and options over three years in research and development expenses, selling, general and administrative expenses, and inventoriable manufacturing expenses.
+In the first quarter of 2020, we granted performance based RSUs, which vest based on the achievement of certain milestones that include (i) the approval of approval of a planned NDA by the FDA, or the 2020 Milestone RSUs, and (ii) the achievement of certain comparative shareholder returns against our peers, or the 2020 TSR RSUs.
+The 2020 Milestone RSUs were valued at the closing price of our common stock on February 18, 2020.
 The 2020 TSR RSUs were valued using the Monte Carlo simulation method.
-We expect to continue to grant stock options and other stock-based awards in the future, which with our growing employee base will increase our stock-based compensation expense in future periods.
+In the first quarter of 2021, we also granted performance based RSUs, which vest based on the achievement of certain milestones that include (i) certain operational milestones, or the 2021 Milestone RSUs, and (ii) the achievement of certain comparative shareholder returns against our peers, or the 2021 TSR RSUs.
+The 2021 Milestone RSUs were valued at the closing price of our common stock on February 23, 2021.
+The 2021 TSR RSUs were valued using the Monte Carlo simulation method.
+We expect to continue to grant stock options and other share-based awards in the future, which with our growing employee base will increase our share-based compensation expense in future periods.

-The following table sets forth our revenues, operating expenses, interest income and income tax expense for the three-month periods ended March 31, 2020 and 2019 (in thousands):
+The following table sets forth our revenues, operating expenses, interest income and income tax expense for the three-month period ended March 31, 2021 and 2020 (in thousands):